 Parents carry the God-given responsibility for educating their children.
 Enrolling their children in Geneva does not release parents from this responsibility.
-The school serves as a means to assist parents in their lifelong duty of instruction.
-The role of a parent requires the time-consuming, daily, diligent, and caring interaction that results in a lasting influence.
+The school serves to assist parents in their lifelong duty of instruction.
+The role of a parent requires the time-consuming, daily, diligent and caring interaction that results in a lasting influence.